realworldtech/weather-web-services/README.md

 The first time you build the docker image there is a lot to download.
 The app docker image is based on the Debian/Jessie code release, which is 127MB.
 The initial set of package installations for the environment build is 104MB (or there abouts).
 We wouldn't recommend you do this install on a 3G connection unless you have sufficient data.

 We normally work with the django-rest-framework codebase.
-There are a lot of suitable REST frameworks for this project, but this is a good place to start.
+There are a lot of suitable REST frameworks for this project, but this is a good place to start; and so we have included it in this sample application.

 If you change the name of your project (from weather-web-services) you'll need to also update your docker-compose.yml file to make the "image" for the command container match the output of your build.